 In 2003, Music Circus moved to a permanent indoor venue on the site of the canvas big top.
 The new theatre, the Wells Fargo Pavilion, allows for greater audience comfort and a myriad of artistic improvements, but is true to the tradition of tent theatre in the round.

-Today, CMT is under the direction of President & CEO Richard Lewis (son of founder Russell Lewis), Executive Producer & COO Scott Klier, and Artistic Director Glenn Casale.
+Today, CMT is under the direction of President & C.E.O.
+Richard Lewis (son of founder Russell Lewis), Producing Artistic Director, C.O.O.
+Scott Klier, and Artistic Consultant Glenn Casale.